cass-kul/cass-kul.github.io/_exercises/cache.md

    requests the address `&a`, which produces a cache miss;
 4. The address `&a` is then requested from DRAM and placed in the cache, evicting the attacker's data `c`;
-5. The atttacker tries to access again the address `&c` and *times the memory access*.
+5. The attacker tries to access again the address `&c` and *times the memory access*.
 If the access is slow (cache miss) then the attacker can infer that `a` has been accessed by the victim, and therefore that `secret = 1`;